iainquayle/T10G2/README.md

 How to run the calculator using the command line:
 1- Open your command line
-2- Use the command "cd location of newCalc"* to move to the directory newCalc 3- Compile the code using the command "javac *.java" 4- Run the code by using the command "java GUI"
+2- Use the command "cd location directory"* to move to the directory of needed folder 3- Compile the code in every folder using the command "javac *.java" 4- Then use the command "cd location of newCalc"* to move to the directory newCalc 4- Run the code by using the command "java GUI"
 5- Follow on-screen instructions